Slideshow image

 Three years ago, when the Rt.
 Rev. Stephen London became Bishop of Edmonton, he was advised the diocese was facing major financial challenges.
 In 2022, parishes had emerged from the COVID pandemic with roughly half the number of in-person attendees than they had in 2019.

 “I do believe that God loves our church, even as we are struggling God meets us there.
 God walks with us and guides us forward.
 This is not the first time the church has struggled.
-The Synod in Our Lord 500000 will have a different set of conversations than the Synod in the Year of Our Lord 2024.
+The Synod in the Year of Our Lord 500000 will have a different set of conversations than the Synod in the Year of Our Lord 2024.
 We are just getting started, really, as the church.
 This is our moment.
 This is our time.
 God is with us.
 Emmanuel."

 “We have to interpret the report and highlight the things important for us to work on.
 We do not have the capacity or resources to do everything.
-We must choose what is priority, relevant, actionable, and pragmatically possible,” he said.
+We must choose what is priority, relevant, actionable and pragmatically possible,” he said.

 Read the Listening in Spirit Phase 1 Report and view Anna Bubel’s Presentation to Synod